McCoady/buidl-defi-primitives/README.md

 ### BasicDexV2

 BasicDexV2 builds upon BasicDex but issues an ERC20 token to liquidity providers to track their share of the token pairs liquidity pool.

+### BasicLPLock

+Allows a user to lock ERC20 tokens for an arbitrary amount of time (7 days).
+No fees or rewards are issues.

+### BasicRouter

+BasicRouter aims to improve user experience by batching transactions between two dexes that share a common token.
+For example if there two pools - APPLE/CREDIT & BANANA/CREDIT, but no APPLE-BANANA.
+The router lets users trade directly APPLE -> BANANA (or vice versa).
+This allows users to have a cleaner experience without having to spread liquidity further by adding more pools.

 ### DisperseFunds